sweenster247/RF_Bridge/README.md

 * macOS may briefly lock the serial port after reconnecting the tinySA
 * Extremely large sweep ranges may reduce UI responsiveness
 * WWB import formatting may vary slightly between WWB versions
+* matplotlib layouts are semi-responsive but not fully adaptive

 ---